As the darkened leaves blew across the River Taff yesterday, it felt like a proper Autumn day in the Welsh capital.

-I hope my roll call will continue to keep the names of these heroes alive, and remind us that when all is said and done. there are actually much more important things in life than rugby and although this is something we all tend to forget at times, we will always remember the brave men listed below.
+I hope this roll call will continue to keep the names of those heroes alive, and remind us that when all is said and done, there are much more important things in life than rugby, and although at times this is something we all tend to forget, but one thing is for certain, we should always remember the brave men listed below.

 THE 13 WELSH INTERNATIONALS WHO GAVE THEIR LIVES IN THE GREAT WAR